Aloe cameronii Hemsl.

 Aloe cameronii var. cameronii

-Aloe cameronii is a medium-sized suckering Aloe with many upright stems of open rosettes up to 2 feet (60 cm) with lax narrow leaves that are medium to dark green and that turn a beautiful coppery red in summer.
-It bears 1 foot (30 cm) tall spikes of bright orange-red flowers that appear from late fall into early winter.
+Aloe cameronii is an attractive suckering succulent with many upright stems of open rosettes with lax, narrow, dark green leaves turn a beautiful coppery red in summer.
+It grows up to 2 feet (60 cm) tall with a spread of up to 4 feet (1.2 m).
+Flowers are bright orange-red and appear on up to 1 foot (30 cm) tall spikes from late fall into early winter.

 How to Grow and Care

 Aloes can live long and thrive with very little care.
 These plants are great for beginners.